risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/user-defined-functions.md

 description: Define your own functions with the help of the RisingWave UDF API for Python.
 ---

 You can define your own functions (including table functions) and call these functions in RisingWave.
-With the user-defined function (UDF), you can tailor RisingWave to your needs and take advantage of the power and flexibility of Python to create complex and customized functionality for your data processing and analysis tasks.
+With the user-defined function (UDF), you can tailor RisingWave to your needs and take advantage of the power and flexibility of Python to perform complex and customized data processing and analysis tasks.
 Currently, RisingWave supports UDFs implemented as external functions in Python.

 This article provides a step-by-step guide for installing the RisingWave UDF API, defining functions in a Python file, starting the UDF server, and declaring and using UDFs in RisingWave.